 I recall a period in my 30’s when I seriously longed to feel compassion.
 This is odd when I think about it.
 How do you miss something you don’t seem to have?
 Perhaps my long-term baseline mood was shifting toward the sadder end of the spectrum.
 Was I feeling compassionate about my lacking sufficient compassion?

-Then, in the early 80’s, right after completing correlations, I finally experience what I assumed was depression.
+Then, in the early 1980’s, right after completing correlations, I finally experience what I assumed was depression.
 Ever since then, I experience sadness at least half the time, with a full helping of compassion to go with it.
 This research sheds light on the connection.
 Sometimes I look back on the time I longed to feel compassion, and appreciate the depth of sadness I am now able to experience.
-This report, speaking to the positive side of negativity, tells me why I appreciate my downer moods.
+This report, speaking to the positive side of negativity, tells me why I actually appreciate my downer moods.

 “I-self” vs. “IT-SELF”

 One thing that came out of exploring correlations was a deep sense that balance is a defining principle of nature.
 At a personal level, I saw this break down into two complimentary sides of self-ness.
 These are the “I” and the “IT-SELF”.
 Whatever lurks at the depths of the “IT-SELF” will be counterbalanced by the “I” (i.e., the ego self).
 To see hints of this process you’ll need to unlearn what you think you know to some extent.
 As chapter 56 suggests…